 In retirement, Mr. Shaffer is currently serving as a professor in the department of music at Longwood University where he served as the director of bands for the 2021-2022 academic year and conducted the LU Wind Symphony.
 He continues to teach music education classes, supervise music student teachers, and direct “Stampede”, the LU basketball pep band.

-Mr. Shaffer was of the conductors of the Virginia Ambassadors of Music (VAM) Summer 2018 two-week European Concert Tour and did the same in the summer of 2016.
-He will be conducting the VAM tour when it resumes in 2023.
+Mr. Shaffer was one of the conductors of the Virginia Ambassadors of Music (VAM) Summer 2018 two-week European Concert Tour and did the same in the summer of 2016.
 He is also the Associate Conductor of the Greater Richmond Youth Wind Ensemble (GRYWE) which is an auditioned Richmond-area honor band that rehearses weekly in the spring at Virginia Commonwealth University.

-Away from teaching, Mr. Shaffer is an avid N-Scale and O-Gauge model railroad operator and collector, a pilot of radio-controlled aircraft, is a clarinetist who currently performs with the Commonwealth Winds of Richmond Virginia and the Richmond Clarinet Choir, and is an avid distance bicyclist.
+Away from teaching, Mr. Shaffer is the very proud grandfather of three, is an avid N-Scale and O-Gauge model railroad operator and collector, a pilot of radio-controlled aircraft, is a clarinetist who currently performs with the Commonwealth Winds of Richmond Virginia and the Richmond Clarinet Choir, and is an avid distance bicyclist.